- Visiting Chesapeake?

 A: The assessed value of all buildings which are demolished is deducted from the total assessment and become effective January 1 and July 1 following the date on which the demolition was completed.

 Q: Does the City have a program to assist senior citizens and disabled persons on their property taxes?

 A: Yes, City Council adopted a program to assist qualifying individuals on both real estate and personal property taxes.
 To qualify individuals must meet income and net worth limitations.
-Exemption programs are also in place for energy efficient buildings, disabled veterans, and spouses of military personnel killed in action (KIA).
+Exemption programs are also in place for disabled veterans, and spouses of military personnel killed in action (KIA).

 Q: What courses of action are available to an aggrieved property owner?

 A: They have three (3) courses of action:

 Step No. 1 – Make application to the Office of the Real Estate Assessor for review.

 Step No. 2 – Make application to the Board of Equalization.
 Such application must contain evidence that the property is valued at more than its fair market value or that the assessment is not uniform in its application and was not arrived at in accordance with generally accepted appraisal practices, procedures, rules and standards as prescribed by nationally recognized professional appraisal organizations such as the International Association of Assessing Officers and applicable Virginia law relating to valuation of property.

 Step No. 3 – File a petition with the Circuit Court.